Who is in your true circle of connection? What makes your tribe, posse, choir, team, the group that they are?

-Entry into my family is easy: Believe that you receive value from having me in your life and that you like to spend time with me.
+Entry into my family is easy: Believe that you receive value from having me in your life and that you enjoy spending time with me.
 Naturally, the feeling must be mutual.
-I have a wonderful family of friends and colleagues, including my amazing husband and a few biological relations.
+I have a wonderful family of friends and colleagues, including my amazing husband and a few lovely biological relations.

 Kinship for me is demonstrated by those who want to set up a dinner date or they happily agree to meet for a walk.
 When life is busy they send a quick text, telling me they just thought of me.
-Some folk really feature during particular windows of time, while others are consistently threaded throughout my life.
+Some folk really feature during particular windows of time, while others are consistently threaded throughout my life in small ways here and there.

 This family is fluid.
 Sometimes a connection becomes one way.
 Life intervenes, or our values shift.
 And the expectations around traditional family let us down.
-It can be upsetting, but why spend time with people who do not love who you are?
-Letting them go makes room for individuals who find joy in your company.
+It can be upsetting at first, but why spend time with people who do not love who you are?
+Letting them go makes room for individuals who find joy in being with you.

 I keep my eyes open for possible connection.
 Part of this means practicing being seen.
 I am an introvert and I love my own company.
 But connection is important so I make an effort.
 I gain so much by spending time with my family.
 I am grateful for them and I tell them so.